Title Image

 From the Carmel market, we will head towards the largest collection of Bauhaus architecture in the world.
 Known as the White City, it is a UNESCO World Heritage site.
 The White City refers to a collection of over 4,000 buildings built in a unique form of the Bauhaus or International style in Tel Aviv from the 1930s by German Jewish architects who immigrated to the British Mandate of Palestine after the rise of the Nazis.

-From here we will capture some of Tel Aviv’s fantastic street art, before ending the tour at our meeting point.
+From here we will capture some of Tel Aviv’s fantastic street art in the Florentin neighborhood, before ending the tour at our meeting point.